jharwell/libra/README.md

-# Reusable cmake Configuration
+# Luigi Build Reusable Automation (LIBRA)

-This is a repository containing 100% reusable cmake scaffolding that can be used for nested/flat C/C++ projects (even mixing the two).
+This is a repository containing 100% reusable cmake scaffolding that can be used for nested/flat C/C++ projects (even mixing the two), and provides resuable build "plumbing" that can be transferred without modification between projects.

 ## Motivation